typescript-cheatsheets/react/README.md

 ## Type Assertion

-Sometimes TypeScript is just getting your type wrong, or union types need to be asserted to a more specific type to work with other APIs, so assert with the `as` keyword.
+Sometimes you know better than TypeScript that the type you're using is narrower than it thinks, or union types need to be asserted to a more specific type to work with other APIs, so assert with the `as` keyword.
 This tells the compiler you know better than it does.

 ```tsx
 class MyComponent extends React.Component<{